Dr Neil Armstrong

 Academic position: Stipendiary Lecturer in Social and Cultural Anthropology

 I am Stipendiary Lecturer in Social and Cultural Anthropology and Director of Studies for the Archaeology and Anthropology degree at Magdalen.
 I am also non-stipendiary Fellow and Tutor in Anthropology at Harris Manchester College.
-I am affiliated to the School of Anthropology and Museum Ethnography and to the University Department of Psychiatry.
+In the university as a whole, I am affiliated to the School of Anthropology and Museum Ethnography and to the Department of Psychiatry.

-In Magdalen, I give tutorials in the core papers in anthropology for undergraduates taking the Archaeology and Anthropology degree.
-I also give tutorials in anthropology for Human Sciences undergraduates.
-In the wider university, I run a lecture series on the anthropology of religion and give lectures in medical anthropology for graduate students.
-I also co-convene a graduate class in coproduction and autoethnography.
-I supervise doctoral students working in the anthropology of mental health.
+In Magdalen, I give tutorials in the core anthropology papers for undergraduates taking the Archaeology and Anthropology degree.
+I also give tutorials in anthropology for Human Sciences undergraduates, as well as supervising research students.

 My research investigates mental health.
-My focus is on improving how mental healthcare is organised, rather than developing and evaluating new interventions.
+The aim is to contribute to interdisciplinary debates looking at how to improve the way mental healthcare is organised, rather than developing and evaluating new interventions.

-I am Student Mental Health Research Associate at King’s College London, where I am conducting a long-term ethnographic investigation of how to make the campus compassionate.
+I am Student Mental Health Research Associate at King’s College London, where I am conducting a long-term ethnographic investigation of how to make the university compassionate.

 With colleagues at the University of the Arts London, I am involved in developing rituals that promote social connection and reduce loneliness through acts of public silliness.

-I am a Research Fellow at Re:Create Psychiatry, an organisation that works to facilitate productive dialogue between people who experience mental health problems, clinicians and researchers. https://recreatepsychiatry.com/
+I am a Research Fellow at Mental Fight Club, an organisation that works to facilitate productive dialogue between people who experience mental health problems, clinicians and researchers. https://www.mentalfightclub.art/

 I am a member of the local NHS Clinical Ethics Advisory Group and Associate Editor of the BJPsych Bulletin https://www.cambridge.org/core/journals/bjpsych-bulletin